Predictability of subluminal and superluminal wave equations: Born-Infeld scalar in two dimensions

-We can now investigate causality of solutions constructed using the method just described.
-The vector fields $\partial/\partial \rho$ and $\partial/\partial \sigma$ are null w.r.t. $g$.
+Note that the vector fields $\partial/\partial \rho$ and $\partial/\partial \sigma$ are null w.r.t. $g$.
 Let's determine whether they are future or past directed.
-Recall (section \ref{sec:subsuper}) that a time-orientation of $g$ is induced by the one of Minkowski space.
-For the subluminal case $c=1$ we know (section \ref{sec:subsuper}) that $x^0$ is a global time function for $(M,g)$ (so $(M,g)$ is stably causal).
-From this it can be shown that $\partial/\partial \rho$ is past-directed and $\partial/\partial \sigma$ is future-directed w.r.t. $g$.
+Recall (section \ref{sec:subsuper}) that the time-orientation for $g$ is determined by a choice of time orientation for Minkowski spacetime.